Amianthium: Classification

 Amianthium muscitoxicum is a member of the family Melanthiaceae and the tribe Melanthieae.
-The tribe Melanthieae contains seven genera, including Melanthium and Amianthium.
+Melanthieae contains seven genera, including Melanthium and Amianthium.
 A. muscitoxicum, sometimes spelled muscaetoxicum, was first classified in the genus Melanthium by Thomas Walter in 1788.
 More recent molecular and genetic research has firmly classified it in the genus Amianthium, which is characterized by a unique alkaloid that it contains: amianthine.
-Amianthium muscitoxicum is the only species within this genus.
+A. muscitoxicum is the only species within this genus.
 (See also Phylogeny of Melanthieae.)

 Amianthium species which have been placed in other genera include: